 LEDES, or Legal Electronic Data Exchange Standard, is a standard format for electronic legal billing that uses specific format guidelines.
 It makes it easier for large organizations to handle large amounts of files and data, and assess invoices, as all they will all be coded in the same format.

 Likely, unless your client specifically asks for it, you won’t need to provide LEDES-formatted bills.
 However, it’s worth checking if you’re working with a business or larger client.

 You can also use UTBMS codes (Uniform Task-Based Management System Codes) to give further detail on a LEDES bill.

-A law firm billing template
+Creating A billing template

-Top tips to improve law firm billing productivity
+Top tips to improve billing productivity

-1. Set expectations with clients up front about your firm’s billing process and policies
+1. Set expectations with clients up-front about your firm’s billing process and policies

 Good billing comes down to clear communication with clients.
 A bill isn’t just an invoice: It’s a tool for communicating the value you provide to your legal clients.
-Don’t sell yourself short!

 2. Track your time as you work for more accurate billing